-“Conventioneers staying at the hotel?”
+“Conventioneers?”
 I asked Joseph.
 Even as I asked, I knew it didn’t make sense.
 No specific corporate culture was in evidence.

 He laughed.
 “Nah.
-Conference people always eat at the Blowy.
+Conference people eat at the Blowy.
 Er, Breezy.
 Tranquility’s Chamber of Commerce meeting just let out.”
 His grey eyes danced.
 “They can never agree on anything, but their entertainment quotient is fairly high.
 And they drive each other to drink.”

-Flying Crow Leslie shook his head.
+Flying Crow Lesley shook his head.

 “Marta!”
 Joseph called, leaning through a door in the back wall beside the bar.